ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/2nd Level/Resist.md

 - **Duration**:
 	- 2 turns.
 - **Effects**
-	- As a reaction to a creature within range getting hit, you grant them resistance to the largest damage type they are being dealt.
-This lasts for the psycast duration.
+	- You grant a creature in range resistance to one damage type for the psycast duration.
 - **Upcasting**:
 	- You cannot upcast this psycast.